ajylee/timeflow/README.rst

 become a function of time, allowing you to construct the future with explicit reference to objects at various times.

-- The timefunc package allows the efficient representation of time-dependent datastructures.
+- The timeflow package allows the efficient representation of time-dependent datastructures.

 - Simplify the modification of data structures via a git-like workflow.
 The past